Room temperature Planar Hall effect in nanostructures of trigonal-PtBi2

 \section{Discussion}

-\nmod{The band structure of t-\ce{PtBi2} is quite complexe from a topological perspective.
-As we reported previously, DFT calculations show that t-\ce{PtBi2} is a Weyl semi-metal with 12 symmetry-related Weyl nodes \nmod{(see \autoref{Fig: Figure 0 Bande Structure})} close to the the Fermi energy~\cite{Veyrat2023} ($\sim45$~meV above $E_F$).
-This prediction was later experimentally confirmed by ARPES~\cite{Kuibarov2024} and STM~\cite{Hoffmann2024} experiments, in which the Fermi arcs (topological surface states associated with the Weyl nodes) where observed.
-Since then, more detailed calculations~\cite{Veyrat2024} have found the existence of 3 additional groups of 12 (each) symmetry-related Weyl nodes at higher energies, at $\sim141$~meV, $\sim300$~meV and $\sim320$~meV above $E_F$ respectively.
-In the folowing, these 4 groups are refered to as the "zero-field" Weyl nodes, as they exist even in the absence of an external magnetic field.
-Furthermore, these recent calculations also reveal the existence of topological nodal lines - 1D continuous band touchings - in the band structure between the HOMO and LUMO bands (see \cite{Veyrat2024}, SM).
-When a mirror symmetry-breaking magnetic field is applied, these nodal lines convert into a total of 6 additional groups of 6 Weyl nodes (each) along the nodal lines and at various energies (at $\sim-655$~meV, $\sim-497$~meV, $\sim-80$~meV, $\sim202$~meV, $\sim285$~meV, and $\sim320$~meV with respect to $E_F$), giving rise to an anomalous planar Hall effect (APHE), which we studied in details in \cite{Veyrat2024}.
-In the folowing, these 6 groups are refered to as the "field-generated" Weyl nodes, as they exist even in the absence of an external magnetic field. } Outside the PHE (and APHE), no transport signature of the topology of t-\ce{PtBi2} has been reported as of now.
+The band structure of t-\ce{PtBi2} is quite complex from a topological perspective.
+As we reported previously, DFT calculations show that t-\ce{PtBi2} is a Weyl semi-metal with 12 symmetry-related Weyl nodes (see \autoref{Fig: Figure 0 Bande Structure}) close to the the Fermi energy~\cite{Veyrat2023} ($\sim45$~meV above $E_F$).
+This prediction was later experimentally confirmed by ARPES~\cite{Kuibarov2024} and STM~\cite{Hoffmann2024} experiments, in which the Fermi arcs (topological surface states associated with the Weyl nodes) where observed, \nmod{although no transport signature of the topology of t-\ce{PtBi2} nanostructures (aside from the anomalous planar Hall effect \cite{Veyrat2024} has been reported as of now.} Since then, more detailed calculations~\cite{Veyrat2024} have found the existence of 3 additional groups of 12 (each) symmetry-related Weyl nodes at higher energies, at $\sim141$~meV, $\sim300$~meV and $\sim320$~meV above $E_F$ respectively \nmod{, as well as topological nodal lines - 1D continuous band touchings - in the band structure between the HOMO and LUMO bands (see \cite{Veyrat2024}, and SM).
+While assigning a quantitative weight to the contributions of each such topological features to the observed PHE is far beyond the scope of this study, the contribution from the group of 12 Weyl nodes closest to the Fermi energy is likely to dominate (see more detailed discussion in SM).} \\